wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio2-imaging.rst

 microSD Requirements
 --------------------

-The NI roboRIO 2.0 controller supports microSD cards.
-It is recommended to use a SDHC or SDXC capacity card, though all types are expected to function correctly.
+The NI roboRIO 2.0 supports all microSD cards.
+It is recommended to use a card with 2GB or more of capacity.

-SD (secure digital) cards are the oldest, least used and limited to 2GB of storage.
-SDHC (high capacity) cards can store up to 32 GB of data, while SDXC (extended capacity) cards can store up to 2 terabytes (2000 GB).

 Operation Tips
 --------------

-The NI roboRIO 2.0 controller requires a fully inserted microSD card containing a valid image in order to boot and operate as intended.
+The NI roboRIO 2.0 requires a fully inserted microSD card containing a valid image in order to boot and operate as intended.

-If the microSD card is removed while powered, the controller will hang.
-Once the microSD card is replaced, the controller will need to be restarted using the reset button, or be power cycled.
+If the microSD card is removed while powered, the roboRIO will hang.
+Once the microSD card is replaced, the roboRIO will need to be restarted using the reset button, or be power cycled.

 No damage will result from microSD card removal or insertion while powered, but best practice is to perform these operations while unpowered.